-NSF is one of only a few organizations accredited to certify to CanadaGAP, a national program consisting of food safety standards and a certification system for the safe production, storage and packing of fresh fruits and vegetables.
+NSF is one of only a few organizations accredited to certify to CanadaGAP, a national program consisting of food safety standards and a certification system for the safe production, storage, packing, repacking, wholesale and brokerage of fresh fruits and vegetables.

-CanadaGAP is designed for growers, storers and packers implementing good agricultural practices (GAPs).
-To become certified, participants must comply with food safety manuals that were developed by the horticultural industry and reviewed for technical soundness by Canadian government officials.
+To become certified, participants must comply with food safety requirements that were developed by the horticultural industry and reviewed for technical soundness by Canadian government officials.
 The operation must also undergo and successfully complete on-farm audits.

 CanadaGAP is the first food safety program in Canada to achieve international recognition by the Global Food Safety Initiative (GFSI) as a GFSI-benchmarked standard.